Photography terms

 Distortion

-This is an optical default on some lenses, especially wide angle and ultra-wide angle lenses.
-Thus, your horizontal/vertical lines on your pictures are sometimes bended.
-There are 3 types of distortion: barrel, pincushion and mustache (wavy) distortion.
-You should also know that some lenses are built to naturally have distortion, like Fisheyes lenses.
+This is an optical defect found on some lenses, especially wide-angle and ultra-wide-angle lenses.
+Horizontal or vertical lines in your photos may appear bent.
+There are three types of distortion: barrel, pincushion and mustache, or wavy, distortion.
+You should also know that some lenses are designed to create distortion naturally, such as fisheye lenses.

 DOF

-Abbreviation for Depth of field.
-You can find it quite often in forums.
+Abbreviation for depth of field.
+You will often see it used on photography forums.

 DSLR camera

-It’s a “digital single lens reflex” camera.
-This is, with mirrorless cameras, the most popular actually used by photographers.
-A DSLR camera has a mirror inside.
-The light going through the lens is directed to an optical viewfinder
+A DSLR is a “digital single-lens reflex” camera.
+Along with mirrorless cameras, it is one of the camera types most commonly used by photographers.
+A DSLR has a mirror inside the body.
+Light passing through the lens is directed to an optical viewfinder.

 Dynamic range

-It can be considered as the range of luminance, between the lightest and darkest tones of an image.
+This can be understood as the range of luminance between the lightest and darkest tones in an image.

 Exposure compensation

 A camera function that allows you to adjust the brightness of your image.
-You can decide to manually overexpose or underexpose the image.
+You can choose to deliberately overexpose or underexpose the image.

-Exposure value, also known as Stop.
-It is a measure of the exposure of your image made by your camera.
+Exposure value, also known as a stop.
+It is a way of measuring the exposure of your image.

-This is information about your image stored during the shooting.
-It contains all the essential parameters: aperture, shutter speed, ISO, etc.
+This is information about your image stored at the time of shooting.
+It contains the key settings used, such as aperture, shutter speed, ISO, and so on.

 Exposing to the right (ETTR)